elixirbeats/abletoolz/README.md

 ```
 ## Usage:
 `-h` Print argument usage.
-`-v` For some commands, displays more information.
+`-v` Verbosity.
+For some commands, displays more information.

 ### Input - Parsing single or multiple sets.
 Only one input option can be used at a time.